Dr. Ronald B. Standler

 I charge an hourly rate for my time, plus reimbursement of expenses, and interest on invoices that are not paid within 30 days.
 Details are posted at my webpage on fees and terms.

-I do charge for actual expenses of searching databases in Dialog or Massachusetts Lawyers Weekly, or for searching other databases in Westlaw.
+I charge for actual expenses of searching databases in Dialog.

 Contact Dr. Standler: